zhilizheng/SBayesRC/README.md

 * `ld_folder` is a folder contains the eigen-decomposition data for each LD block.
 We have provided LD information for several ancestries and SNP panel (refer to the "Resources" section for download).
 If the SNP panel used is significantly different from ours, it is possible to customize the LD (refer to the "Generate LD" section).

-* `annot` is the annotation file, with columns being SNP ID, Intercept (a column of one), and annotation values.
+* `annot` is the annotation file, with columns being SNP ID, Intercept (a column of one), and annotation values (it's best to use TAB delimited text file).
 We have provided the baseline model 2.2 (refer to the "Resources section for download).
 It's easy to customize the annotation in the text format:
 ```{r, eval=FALSE, indent="   "}
 SNP Intercept Coding Conserved CTCF
 rs1001 1 0 0 1